KTH/node-web/README.md

 It's important that we try to make changes that affect the template projects in the template projects themselves.

+> Are you looking for information about converting your app to use OpenID Connect?
+[Read more](./OICD_Migration.md)

 ## Quickrun

 1. Clone the repo